maedjyuk-ghoti/tic-tac-toe/README.md

 # Tic-Tac-Toe
 A simple Tic-Tac-Toe game usable from the command line

+## Command Line Args
+### Board Size
+`--board-size 3`

+The board may be any size less than 100.
+The game behaves correctly when board size is an odd number.

+### Number of Players
+`--players 1`

+Currently, only 1 or 2 players are supported.
+When number of players is 1, a level 0 bot will play.

+### Bot Level
+`--bot-level 0`

+If a bot is used, it will use the bot level set here.
+Current bot levels are 0, 1, and 2.

 ## Motivation
 An interviewer had me make a tic-tac-toe game in 40 minutes.
 I struggled through it and made many bad decisions under the pressure.
 Here is a version that, while it isn't perfect, is much more in line with how I program and think about problems.
 The initial commit took 2.5 hours with the drawing taking the largest chunk of time.
 More time has since been spent improving that work.